-Question Answer Marks 2 Read the following text, which is a series of extracts from a speech given by the environmental activist Greta Thunberg to the British Parliament in 2019.
-Analyse the text, focusing on form, structure and language.
+Question Answer Marks 2 Read the following text, which is the opening of a short story published in 1952.
+The text describes the arrival of a train in an unnamed village in Africa.
+25 Analyse the text, focusing on form, structure and language.
 Mark according to the levels of response marking criteria in Table C. Additional guidance: The analysis should address the style, form, genre, structure and language of the text (including specific and relevant references), explaining how they create meaning in relation to audience and purpose.
 The comments below are illustrative and are not intended to be exhaustive.
 Candidates may make other valid comments that should be credited.
 Candidates may organise their response in any appropriate way.
 They are not required to focus on form, structure and language in separate sections.
-Responses might analyse the following: Form the typical text conventions used in the speech the ways in which the purpose affects the content and style of the text the ways in which the speech appeals to its intended audience, e.g. through the tone and register used in the text any other relevant aspects of the text's form
+Responses might analyse the following: Form the typical text conventions used in a short story the ways in which the purpose affects the content and style of the text the ways in which the story appeals to its intended audience, e.g. through the tone and register used in the text any other relevant aspects of the text's form Structure the ways in which short/long paragraphs are used in the text the way in which the extract is structured to reflect the significant experience of the train's stopping at the remote station any other relevant structural features in the text